pingcap/docs-cn/dev/reference/tools/sync-diff-inspector.md

 - Compare the table schema and data
 - Generate the SQL statements used to repair data if the data inconsistency exists
-- Support comparing the data of multiple tables with the data of a single table (for the scenario of synchronizing data from sharded tables into the combined table)
+- Support comparing the data of multiple tables with the data of a single table (for the scenario of replicating data from sharded tables into the combined table)
 - Support comparing the data of different schemas or tables with different names

 ## Description of common configuration